 - Select the left-hand line representing the excavated earth and then (by holding down the Shift key) also select the corresponding adjacent line of the wall. - Drag the dataset Soil Mesh from the Treeview onto the model.
-In the Line Mesh Assignment dialog, select Excavated from the specified local coordinates list and ensure Mesh from master to slave is selected.
-Click OK to complete the assignment
+In the Line Mesh Assignment dialog, select Excavated from the specified local coordinates list and ensure Mesh from primary to secondary is selected.
+Click OK to complete the assignment.

 Note.
-The first line that is selected will be the 'Master' and the second line selected becomes the 'Slave'
+The first line that is selected will be the 'Primary' and the second line selected becomes the 'Secondary'.